mongodb/docs/source/reference/glossary.rst

          awareness <replica-set-data-center-awareness>`."

    tag
-     One or more labels applied to a given replica set member that may be used to issue data-center aware operations.
+     One or more labels applied to a given replica set member that clients may use to issue data-center aware operations.

    recovering
       A :term:`replica set` memeber status indicating that a member